jaimedefermin/lunchbot/README.md

 **Both these issues could be resolved with unofficial methods, however since these are not supported by slack I have chosen not to implement them.**

+**I have also been trying to create a workflow but I believe that feature is only for paid slack members.**